TelerikAcademyCoursesAndProjects/Databases/04. Database-Systems-Overview/DatabaseSystems/DatabaseSystemsOverview.md

 In relational databases and flat file databases, a table is a set of data elements (values) using a model of vertical columns (identifiable by name) and horizontal rows, the cell being the unit where a row and column intersect.

 A table has a specified number of columns, but can have any number of rows.
 Each row is identified by one or more values appearing in a particular column subset.
 The columns subset which uniquely identifies a row is called the primary key.

+### 4. Primary vs. Foreign key
+Primary keys and foreign keys are two types of constraints that can be used to enforce data integrity in SQL Server tables.
+* *__Primary Key:__* A table typically has a column or combination of columns that contain values that uniquely identify each row in the table.
+This column, or columns, is called the primary key (PK) of the table and enforces the entity integrity of the table.
+Because primary key constraints guarantee unique data, they are frequently defined on an identity column.
+PKs don't allow Null or duplicate values.
+* *__Foreign Key:__* A foreign key (FK) is a column or combination of columns that is used to establish and enforce a link between the data in two tables to control the data that can be stored in the foreign key table.
+In a foreign key reference, a link is created between two tables when the column or columns that hold the primary key value for one table are referenced by the column or columns in another table.
+This column becomes a foreign key in the second table.
+It allows Null or duplicate values.